Signs of credit card fraud

 Here’s what you can do if you suspect credit card fraud:

-- Contact your credit card issuer immediately: If your card is in your possession, call the customer service number on the back of your card and let them know you suspect fraud.
-You may also be able to report fraud online.
+Contact your credit card issuer immediately: If your card is in your possession, call your issuer’s customer service number (which you can find either online or on one of your statements) and let them know you suspect fraud.
+If the fraud relates to an account you don’t recognize, it’s a good idea to look up the customer service number online — unknown statements may be part of a scam to get your information.

 Notify the credit bureaus